 Both vehicles are competitively priced.
 The EV6 starts at $42,115, while the Ioniq 5 has a base price of $44,895.

 When will bidirectionality be enabled over CCS charging?

-The cars listed above use the CCS charging protocol, which does not yet support CHAdeMO-style bidirectional power flow.
+The cars listed above use CCS charging ports, which are vastly more common but don’t support CHAdeMO-style bidirectional power flow yet.
 So how can automakers promise these features in 2022?
 It’s because they included additional power inverters under the hood and are outputting alternating current (AC) to satisfy the load through special adapters or standard 120V power outlets.
 Modern gas-powered cars sometimes have a few built-in power outlets as well.
 These components are not strong enough to power a home on their own, or sophisticated enough to send power back into the grid.
 But if you’re craving convenience on a camping trip, they will come in handy.

 But make no mistake: Having the power inverter located outside the car is more efficient since it allows EVs to be lighter and less expensive.
 Another benefit of an external inverter like dcbel r16 is that it’s more powerful than any device built into a car.
 It can tie together EV charging, solar power, stationary battery management, outage protection and smart home energy management all in one small wall-mounted package.

 Once the CCS protocol is formally revised, the majority of EVs in North America will be able to send high-voltage DC power straight from the car’s battery to a Home Energy Station via a proper charging cable, at which point it will be converted to AC that can be used to power the home and potentially be sold back to the grid.

 This is no small feat, evidenced by the fact that there are so few bidirectional chargers on the market.
 But it’s what drives dcbel as a company.
 Our patented power conversion equipment can handle a higher power output and convert it with more efficiency over the standard approach in the industry.